 There were several notable findings during fall 2007.
 At the section below German Gulch, four westslope cutthroat trout (Mean Length: 121 mm, Range: 57-184 mm) were captured in one and a half electrofishing passes (two westslope cutthroat trout were captured during 2584 seconds of sampling on the first pass, and two westslope cutthroat trout were captured during 1036 seconds of sampling on the partial, second pass).
 These fish represent the first westslope cutthroat trout observed at this site during fall sampling.
-In addition to the westslope cutthroat trout, 49 brook trout (39 on the first pass, and 10 on the partial second pass, Mean Length: 116 mm, Range: 85-148 mm), 51 longnose suckers (46 on the first pass, and 5 on the partial second pass) were also captured at the below German Gulch section.
+In addition to the westslope cutthroat trout, 49 brook trout (39 on the first pass, and 10 on the partial second pass, Mean Length: 116 mm, Range: 85-148 mm), 51 longnose suckers (46 on the first pass, and 5 on the partial second pass, Mean Length: 100 mm, Range: 53-157 mm), and 23 slimy sculpin (18 on the first pass, and 5 on the partial second pass) were also captured at the below German Gulch section.
 This represents the highest number of brook trout ever captured at this site during fall sampling, as well as the greatest abundance of longnose suckers and slimy sculpin at the site since sampling began in 2003 (both fall or spring).
 On June 1, 2007, the standard 1000 ft section was sampled with two passes.
 On the first pass, two westslope cutthroat trout (75 and 195 mm), four brook trout (Length Range: 185 to 295 mm), 15 suckers, three sculpin, and one central mudminnow were captured during 3030 seconds of electrofishing, and one westslope cutthroat trout (67 mm) and six brook trout (Mean Length: 56 mm, Range: 30-180mm) were captured during 2552 seconds of electrofishing on the second pass.